Comparative-Inc/comment-on-pr/README.md

-# Comment on PR via GitHub Action

-A GitHub action to comment on the relevant open PR when a commit is pushed.

-## Usage

-- Requires the `GITHUB_TOKEN` secret.
-- Requires the comment's message in the `msg` parameter.
-- Supports `push` and `pull_request` event types.

-### Sample workflow
+# publish-to-github-action

+Forked from [mikeal/publish-to-github-action](https://github.com/mikeal/publish-to-github-action) to work on all supported OSes.

+A GitHub Action to push any local file changes, including new files, back to supplied branch name.

+This action is useful to put after other actions that modify files in the local checkout that you'd then like to persist back into the repository.

 ```
-name: comment-on-pr example
-on: pull_request
-jobs:
-  example:
-    name: sample comment
-    runs-on: ubuntu-latest
-    steps:
-      - name: comment PR
+Usage:

-        uses: unsplash/comment-on-pr@master
+- uses: romgrk/publish-to-github@master
   env:
     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
-        with:
-          msg: "Check out this message!"
+    # BRANCH_NAME: '' # Not implemented.
+Always set to 'master'.
+File an issue if you need it.
 ```